LexMachinaInc/python-lexmachina-sync-api-client/README.md

 3. Install package with `pip3 install lexmachina-client` .
 1. Create an app and get the client key and secret via the [directions here](https://developer.lexmachina.com/default/docs/generating_oauth_credentials).

 1. In your project directory create a directory `config` and inside that create a file named config.ini .
 Populate using the below values and the key and secret from above.
 The below values for URLS should be used if you are using Lex Machina's production API.
-If you are testing this out with the [sandbox API](https://developer.lexmachina.com/default/documentation/lexmachina-sandbox) then you should use `base_url = https://api.sandbox.lexmachina.com`

     ```
     [URLS]